zyogy/nvdiffrast-shim/README.md

 | UV-space texture bake | mean 0.0005 |
 | metallic / roughness / alpha, multi-material | worst mean 0.0014 |

-The parity harnesses are included in `tools/`.
-They import nvdiffrast as ground truth, so they only run if you have it installed — the library itself never does.
+Parity was measured with harnesses that import nvdiffrast as ground truth — the library itself never does.
+They aren't published here yet; open an issue if you'd like them.

 The texture test includes a **sensitivity check**: it injects a ±0.5 mip-level error and confirms the test catches it, so an all-pass result means something.